An email list is a no-brainer for every author.

 ConvertKit

 ConvertKit prides itself on being the ultimate email list provider for creators.
 It has tons of features, allowing you to get the most out of your book marketing efforts.
-In fact, it’s even what Booklinker uses for our email marketing.
+In fact, it’s what Booklinker uses for our email marketing.

 ConvertKit Features